Nyquase/lol-challenge-tracker/README.md

 # LoL Challenge Tracker

-> A simple electron app to see the advancement of champions related challenges in League of Legends
+> A simple app to see the advancement of League of Legends challnges where you need to track champions.

 ![screenshot](screenshot.png)